at least 18 people died after the rains in the state of Bahia

 “We are going to increase our support structure and bring the necessary resources to remote areas, such as Itapetinga and other towns in the Southwest, with the use of aircraft to carry supplies and supplies, and even equipment, in order to ensure all kinds of rescue or assistance.
 “Costa said at a press conference this Sunday.

-As reported by the Brazil Agency, until this Friday the report of the Civil Defense of Bay It indicated that at least 17 people have died and at least 286 others have been injured.
-In addition, 4,185 people are homeless and 11,260 people have been evicted by the floods.
-378,286 is the total of the affected population.
+As reported by the Brazil Agency, until this Friday the report of the Civil Defense of Bay It also indicated that 4,185 people are homeless and 11,260 people have been evicted by the floods.
+A total of 378,286 have been affected.